top of page

 Lassi (Diluted Yogurt)

-If something lighter sounds best, blend ½ cup of fresh, plain yogurt with ½ of water, a pinch of cinnamon or cardamon, and freshly grated ginger.
+If you prefer something lighter, blend ½ cup of plain yogurt with ½ water, a pinch of cinnamon or cardamom, and freshly grated ginger.
 This probiotic drink is easy to digest and gently kindles Agni.